 - the number of blasts in the bone marrow

 - the degree of cytopenias

-The R-IPSS scoring system also plays a role in determining treatment options for those with myelodysplastic syndrome.
+The IPSS-R also plays a role in determining treatment options for MDS.

-MDSs are a group of blood cancers characterized by the overproduction of abnormal, immature blood cells and a low count of healthy blood cells.
-MDSs are subdivided depending on the way bone marrow and blood cells appear under a microscope and whether any genetic changes are present.
+MDSs are a group of blood cancers involving overproduction of abnormal, immature blood cells and a low count of healthy blood cells.
+MDS subtypes are defined based on how your blood and bone marrow cells look under a microscope and whether any genetic changes are present.